crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 This definition has several striking features that distinguish it from other ways of thinking about loyalty:

-[^preliminary]: Royce followed this up with a metaphysical definition of loyalty: the belief in and pursuit of _an absolute truth_.
-Royce may have found this necessary --- especially in opposition to the philosophy of pragmatism explored by his close friend William James --- but I think his "preliminary" ideas are more than capable of holding water on their own.
+[^preliminary]: Royce later followed this "preliminary" definition with a metaphysical definition of loyalty: the belief in and pursuit of _an absolute truth_.
+Royce may have found this necessary---especially in opposition to the philosophy of pragmatism explored by his close friend William James---but I think his "preliminary" ideas are more than capable of holding water on their own.

 [^pronouns]: Apologies to people excluded by Royce's use of 'man' and 'he'.
 Royce unfortunately defaults to the masculine, though he explicitly means to include all people.